 Following the giant success of Disney’s live action take on Aladdin in 2019, the studio is now said to be considering a follow-up to the movie.
 Although whether it’ll follow the path set by the animated The Return Of Jafar is unknown.
 Producer Dan Lin confirmed that work is being done to explore another film, although as of yet, no further announcements have been made.
 There are also plans for a Disney+ spin-off project that may or may not replace a direct sequel.

 J C Chandor’s excellent drama A Most Violent Year gave terrific roles to Jessica Chastain and Oscar Isaac.
 And it’s Chastain, via her Twitter account, who kicked off 2020 teasing that a further production may be in the offing.
 Her Tweet is here, although it’s vague: does she mean a new film, or a TV spin-off?
 We’ll find out in due course…

 It’s, we’d argue, not the most popular amongst the Marvel cinematic universe series of films, but the Ant-Man movies still have their place.
 And a third one, once again starring Paul Rudd, Evangeline Lilly and Michael Douglas, is duly on the roster.
 Filming had been expected to begin at the end of 2020, for a release in the summer of 2022.
-That release date is still holding, but no idea when production gets underway at the moment.
-Peyton Reed is directing again.
+It’s now due in February 2023, with Peyton Reed directing again.

 Atomic Blonde 2